 They got lucky after Ryan Hoover, founder of Product Hunt noticed the banner on Twitter, left a positive comment and retweeted it.

 This generated a lot of exposure for the product resulting in hundreds of thousands of people checking out the product and buying it.
+Don’t forget to craft stunning social media posts to connect better with your audience.

 Gain trust through user-generated content (UGC)